 When the family returned in 1851, the strange occurrences restarted, with objects going missing.
 Conversations with ghosts via rapping on the table continued.
 Friendly spirits would help the family locate lost objects.
 Evil ones set fire to Phelps' papers.

-All the while, newspapers, ministers, spiritualists and skeptics had a field day arguing over the merits of the story.
+All the while, newspapers, ministers, spiritualists and skeptics had a field day arguing over the merits of the Stratford Knockings story.
 The Phelps family left Stratford in 1852 and sold the house to the publisher of the New York Sun, Moses Beach, in 1859.
 Beach’s paper was among the many publications that made hay with the Phelps story.

 Over the years, the hauntings were legendary in town.
-Some speculated that they were connected to the death of Goody Bassett, a woman who was hanged near the house in 1651 for witchcraft.
+Some speculated that they were connected to the death of Goody Bassett, a woman hanged near the house in 1651 for witchcraft.

-Most, however, believed it was Phelps' bored, much-younger wife and his stepchildren who created the story to liven up their sleepy lives in Stratford.
-Given that events largely started and stopped whenever Harry left or rejoined the household, most of the blame has been focused on him.
+Most, however, believed Phelps' bored, much-younger wife and his stepchildren created the story to liven up their sleepy lives in Stratford.
+Given that events largely started and stopped whenever Harry left or rejoined the household, most of the blame has focused on him.
 It's unclear if Phelps was merely duped or was part of the conspiracy.

-The house itself has long since been demolished, and the spirits haven’t been reported in many years.
+The house itself has long since been demolished, and the Stratford Knockings haven’t been reported in many years.